 This course deals with the development, progression, symptomology, treatment and recovery aspects of addictive diseases.
 Although the model most heavily emphasized is alcoholism, addiction aspects of all drugs/chemicals are presented.
 Students attend meetings of various self-help groups as well as present talks to public school children.
 Lecture two hours per week.

 This course will provide a structured practical professional experience in institutional pharmacy practice.
-Second professional year students will be assigned a four week practice experience at the end of the spring semester.
+Students are assigned a four week practice experience at the end of the spring semester (May, June, July).
+Through utilization of competency-based objectives, students gain a greater appreciation for the profession of pharmacy and develop professional attitudes, judgment and technical skills needed to function in the institutional setting.
+Students observe/discuss the role of the health-system pharmacist and actively participate in daily operations that focus on the distributive aspects of practice.
 To enter this course, a student must be eligible for advancement to the P3 year.
 This is a four credit hour, pass/fail course.

-Nine four-week experiences designed to aid the student in developing and applying skills and information previously presented in formal coursework toward the practice of pharmacy.
+The APPE program consists of nine four-week experiences (minimum 160 hours each) designed to aid the student in developing and applying skills and information previously presented in formal coursework toward the practice of pharmacy.
 Five experiences are required in Direct Patient Care (2 Acute/Primary Care; 1 Ambulatory Care; 1 either Acute/Primary OR Ambulatory care, & 1 Advanced Community Pharmacy).
 Two experiences are required in Indirect Patient Care (Health System Management-1 & Community Management-1) and two other experiences are chosen as electives from any approved experience.
-Emphasis will be placed on the student’s ability to function as a clinician in a practice setting, along with development of the skills and attitudes related to communication skills, problem-solving skills, and self-assessment skills.
+Emphasis is placed on the student’s ability to function as a clinician in a practice setting, along with development of the skills and attitudes related to communication skills, problem-solving skills, and self-assessment skills.
 Students are precepted by pharmacists in a 1-2:1 ratio of students to preceptor.
 Experiences are as follows: